GDP quarterly national accounts, UK: October to December 2023

 2. Headline GDP figures

-Nominal GDP is estimated to have increased by 1.4% in Quarter 3 2023, unrevised from the first estimate.
-This captures price and volume changes in how much GDP has been produced.
-Compared with the same quarter a year ago, nominal GDP is estimated to have increased by 8.7%.
+Nominal GDP is estimated to have fallen by an unrevised 0.2% in Quarter 4 2023 driven by a fall in gross operating surplus for corporations.
+Compared with the same quarter a year ago, nominal GDP is estimated to have increased by 4.9%.

 The implied GDP deflator represents the broadest measure of inflation in the domestic economy, reflecting changes in the price of all goods and services that comprise GDP.
 It is important to note that the GDP deflator covers the whole of the domestic economy, not just consumer spending, and also reflects the change in the relative price of exports to imports.
 For more information on the implied GDP deflator, see our Measuring price changes of the UK national accounts: February 2023 article.

-The implied price of GDP rose by a revised 1.5% in Quarter 3 2023 (previously 1.4%), where the quarterly increase is primarily driven by higher price pressures for gross capital formation as well as an easing in the implied price of imports, which contributes positively to the GDP implied deflator.
+The implied price of GDP rose by 0.1% in Quarter 4 2023 (previously 0.2%), where the quarterly increase is primarily driven by higher prices in exports, government consumption and household consumption.
+These were partially offset by a fall in the implied price for gross capital formation as well as an increase in the implied price of imports, which contributes negatively to the GDP implied deflator.

-Compared with the same quarter a year ago, there was an 8.4% increase in the GDP implied deflator, revised up from a first estimate of 7.9% (Figure 3).
+Compared with the same quarter a year ago, there was a continued easing in the growth of the GDP implied deflator which increased by 5.1% (Figure 2).

 More about economy, business and jobs